Optimized Architectures for Kolmogorov-Arnold Networks

 \section{Abstract}

 Efforts to improve Kolmogorov--Arnold networks (KANs) with architectural enhancements have been stymied by the complexity those enhancements bring, undermining the interpretability that makes KANs attractive in the first place.
-Here we study overprovisioned architectures combined with sparsification to learn compact, interpretable KANs without sacrificing accuracy.
-Crucially, we focus on differentiable sparsification, turning architecture search into an end-to-end optimization problem.
-Across function approximation benchmarks, dynamical systems forecasting, and real-world prediction tasks, we demonstrate competitive or superior accuracy while discovering substantially smaller models.
-Overprovisioning and sparsification are synergistic, with the combination outperforming either alone.
+Here we study overprovisioned architectures combined with sparsification, deep supervision, and depth selection, to learn compact, interpretable KANs without sacrificing accuracy.
+Crucially, we focus on differentiable mechanisms under a principled minimum description length objective, jointly optimizing activations, structure, and depth end-to-end.
+Experiments across function approximation benchmarks, dynamical systems forecasting, and real-world prediction tasks demonstrate that sparsification alone is insufficient, but the combination with depth selection achieves competitive or superior accuracy while discovering substantially smaller models.
 The result is a principled path toward models that are both more expressive and more interpretable, addressing a key tension in scientific machine learning.